ibm-granite/granite-tsfm/notebooks/hfdemo/tinytimemixer/full_benchmarking/gift_leaderboard/README.md

 | us_births/W/short                |  0.73  |   0.731 |   0.723 | 0.727 |  0.66  |             211.301 |
 | **Geometric Mean**                   |  **0.679** |   **0.91**  |   **0.728** | **0.719** |  **0.492** |             **148.521** |

 In the table above, a fine-tune time of 0 seconds indicates that zero-shot evaluation was performed instead of few-shot evaluation.
-This is because the number of time series segments available for fine-tuning the TTM model was very small (fewer than 10).
+This is because the number of time series segments available for fine-tuning the TTM model was very low (fewer than 10).